xanderdunn/kube-state-rs/README.md

     - Suppose a node is brought back into a cluster with a non-empty label set.
 These labels will be replaced with what is stored.

 ## Fault Tolerance
-We want to achieve liveness and eventual consistency in the face of:
+We want to achieve availability and eventual consistency in the face of:
 - Crash: The service crashes.
 We have many replicas, so when one crashes another will take over.
 In addition, we have automatic restart.
 A transaction is removed from the queue only if it has fully succeeded.
 If a transaction is executed more than once, the result will be the same.
 - Transient: Suppose a replica of our Transaction Processor is trying to restore labels to a node and it stalls, takes much longer than usual for some reason, but eventually succeeds.
 During that stall, some other replica may have already applied that change, as well as several more recent changes in the queue.
 When applying changes to Node metadata or ConfigMaps, the change succeeds only if the object's ResourceVersion is what we expect.
 In this scenario the replica with the transient fault will have an outdated ResourceVersion so no change will occur, the latest change will remain.
 - Permanent: In this case some other replica will eventually be chosen.
 A liveness and readiness check will fail and Kubernetes will replace this node.